 As More Employees Continue Reporting Compliance Violations Employers Must Continue to Refine their Hotline and Education Program

 The United States Government has recently increased its focus on ensuring employees have adequate resources to raise concerns, both within the organization and externally.
 For years, employers have taken the minimum compliance approach of installing a confidential hotline.
-More recently, employers have begun to understand the value of empowering employees to speak up, and are now making full-scale efforts to go beyond the recommendation of the government.
-Indeed, savvy employers are educating their workforce on the value of speaking up, and communicating the means to do so.
-These efforts have been made to combat low reporting based on fear of retaliation and/or concerns nothing will be done in response to a complaint.
+More recently, employers have begun to understand the value of empowering employees to speak up and are now making full-scale efforts to go beyond the government’s recommendations.
+Indeed, savvy employers are educating their workforce on the value of speaking up and communicating the means.
+These efforts have been made to combat low reporting based on fear of retaliation and concerns nothing will be done in response to a complaint.

 Many Employees are Unaware of the Existence of a Hotline

-According to the results of a recent survey, over 44% of employees responded their employer has an anonymous reporting hotline available.
-Another 22% of employees responded they do not know whether their employer had a reporting channel at all.
-Given over 1000 employees responded to the survey, a relatively large sample size was collected that allows us to draw the conclusion that many employees do not know a hotline exists, and they may not only be unaware of how to use it, but that it should be the last resort for raising a concern, rather than the line of first defense.
+According to a recent survey, over 44% of employees responded that their employer has an anonymous reporting hotline available.
+Another 22% of employees responded that they do not know whether their employer had a reporting channel.
+Given over 1000 employees responded to the survey, relatively large sample size was collected, which allows us to conclude that many employees do not know a hotline exists.
+They may not only be unaware of how to use it but that it should be the last resort for raising a concern, rather than the line of first defense.

 Federal Laws Require Anonymous Reporting Channels

-Three major federal laws (Sarbanes-Oxley, Dodd-Frank, and the Affordable Care Act) require segments of United States Commerce to have a reporting mechanism for employee whistleblowers to raise potential compliance violations.
-While largely limited to publicly-held companies, some of the requirements extend to privately held subsidiaries.
-What is clear is a number of federal agencies, including the United States Department of Health and Human Services, the United States Small Business Administration, and the EEOC Office of the Inspector General (among several others) all publicize and encourage the use of their whistleblower hotlines as a means of third-party reporting.
+Three significant federal laws (Sarbanes-Oxley, Dodd-Frank, and the Affordable Care Act) require segments of United States Commerce to have a reporting mechanism for employee whistleblowers to raise potential compliance violations.
+While largely limited to publicly-held companies, some requirements extend to privately held subsidiaries.
+What is clear is several federal agencies, including the United States Department of Health and Human Services, the United States Small Business Administration, and the EEOC Office of the Inspector General (among several others), all publicize and encourage the use of their whistleblower hotlines as a means of third-party reporting.

 United States Department of Justice Recommends Improved Reporting and Compliance Programs

+Research reveals employers need to do better in the modern workplace.
 While the number of laws requiring hotline usage remains minimal, recent United States Department of Justice recommendations to its attorneys reveal the DOJ’s position that employers should engage in “well-designed” programs to encourage employee “confidential reporting and [subsequent] investigation process.”
-It is clear that the United States Government not only expects employers to have an anonymous hotline, but also go beyond the mere existence of a mechanism and into a full-scale education program aimed at employee empowerment to speak up about concerns and fostering manager accountability to do something when a complaint is filed.
-Much like conducting mandatory sexual harassment training as a means of “checking the box” is wholly insufficient in the eyes of regulators, so is simply having a hotline that employees either are not using, or remain afraid of raising a concern internally or externally due to the fear of retaliation.
-Research reveals employers simply need to do better in the modern workplace.
+It is clear that the United States Government not only expects employers to have an anonymous hotline but also to go beyond the mere existence of a mechanism and into a full-scale education program aimed at employee empowerment to speak up about concerns and fostering manager accountability to do something when a complaint is filed.
+Much like conducting mandatory sexual harassment training as a means of “checking the box” is wholly insufficient in the eyes of regulators, so is simply having a hotline that employees either are not using or remain afraid of raising a concern internally or externally due to the fear of retaliation.

 Syntrio encourages you to download its essential guide on this subject.
-The guide is filled with useful statistics and in-depth analysis of the need for a large-scale education program aimed at communicating the need and desire of the organization to hear employee concerns, as well as manager education on communicating its understanding and operations process when a complaint is made.
-From there, Syntrio invites you to partner with us on formulating a program for your organization’s success in this area, and we have developed a number of courses and communication tools that can both aid your efforts and guide you on a path to a stronger workplace culture.
+The focus is filled with valuable statistics and in-depth analysis of the need for a large-scale education program to communicate the need and desire of the organization to hear employee concerns, as well as manager education on sharing its understanding and operations process when a complaint is made.
+From there, Syntrio invites you to partner with us in formulating a program for your organization’s success in this area.
+We have developed several courses and communication tools to aid your efforts and guide you toward a more substantial workplace culture.